 Moving away from the desire to be monolithic ‘do everything’ applications, SaaS applications are instead re-evaluating key functionalities and specializing in that one thing they do really, really well.
-And businesses are learning through experience (and yes, sometimes through costly mistakes) that perhaps picking the SaaS applications out there that does that one thing done really well are the better bet over the ones proclaiming to do it all.
+And businesses are learning through experience that perhaps picking the SaaS applications out there that does that one thing done really well are the better bet over the ones proclaiming to do it all.

 The Need to ‘Own’ the Customer